“Clinical Canine Massage Significantly

 - This work was approved by the Ethics Committee, University Centre Sparsholt UK (ref Riley: Canine Massage Project)

 Clinical massage , is non-invasive and involves the assessment and manipulation of muscles and fascia to resolve or manage pain and dysfunction related to soft tissue injury.

 It addresses the protective splinting of muscles that occur with orthopaedic conditions.
 The focus of clinical massage is to work with veterinary diagnosed conditions to rehabilitate muscular issues which cause pain, restrict or inhibit movement and affect posture.

-The study shows significant decrease in pain severity following canine massage therapy as practiced by Canine Massage Guild members.
+The study shows a significant decrease in pain severity following canine massage therapy as delivered by those taught by the Canine Massage Therapy Centre.